Milnor Fiber Consistency via Flatness: Algebraic Lemmas

 \begin{rmk} In particular, Lemma \ref{lem:ncpull} allows us to compute normal cones {\it algebraically} when we are dealing with complex-analytic spaces defined by polynomials --- by applying the result together with the faithful flatness of the appropriate maps of local rings as in Remark \ref{rmk:alg}, we find that the formation of the normal cone will commute with analytification. \end{rmk}

 This lemma is, of course, also useful in the complex-analytic context, where it allows us to manipulate normal cones more freely in general.

-As one example of the aforementioned tendency of the flatness of the infinitesimal neighborhoods to show up more readily in theoretical situations, we give the following result, which links the flatness of infinitesimal neighborhoods of a family's critical locus to the study of the partial differential equations satisfied by the functions in the family and plays a role in the proof of Theorem \ref{thm:fibr}:
+As one example of the aforementioned tendency of the flatness of the infinitesimal neighborhoods to show up more readily in theoretical situations, we give the following special case of the flatness criterion of \cite{stevens}, which links the flatness of infinitesimal neighborhoods of a family's critical locus to the study of the partial differential equations satisfied by the functions in the family and plays a role in the proof of Theorem \ref{thm:fibr}: